dejan2609/harshadranganathan.github.io/about/index.md

                  <div class="location"><i class="fa fa-globe">&nbsp;County Dublin, Ireland</i></div>
                 <div class="Description">
                     <ul class="des-content">
-                        <li>Built RESTful API's using Spring with AWS Dynamo as data access.</li>
+                        <li>Built RESTful API's using Spring Boot with DynamoDB as data access to achieve 300 ms SLA.</li>
-                        <li>Built RESTful Search API's with ElasticSearch as data access</li>
+                        <li>Built RESTful Search API's with ElasticSearch as data access.</li>
-                        <li>Developed ETL pipelines using Apache Spark (Scala) and AWS EMR to ingest data to AWS Dynamo and ElasticSearch databases</li>
+                        <li> Developed ETL pipelines to ingest more than 10 TB data to DynamoDB and ElasticSearch databases using Apache Spark (Scala).</li>
-                        <li>Built Serverless website using S3, API gateway and AWS Lambda for the QA team to aid in feature deployment and testing activities</li>
+                        <li>Built Serverless website using S3, API gateway and Lambda to aid in feature deployment and testing activities.</li>
-                        <li>Built Terraform modules to manage AWS infrastructure</li>
+                        <li>Built Terraform modules to manage AWS infrastructure for 10+ projects.</li>
                     </ul>
                     <!-- <input type="checkbox" id="SeeMore"/><label for="SeeMore">To See more</label> -->
                 </div>